emmanuel-karanja/MultilayerCache/readme.md

 ## Features

 * Multi-layer caching with in-memory and Redis.
+* Per-layer TTL support.
 * Serialization using Protocol Buffers (Google.Protobuf).
+* Delegates for loader and persistent store writer functions.
+* OpenTelemetry hooks for metrics and tracing.
 * Unit tests with xUnit.
 * Automated build, restore, and Docker scripts.